Mark de Mori: Split with King

-De Mori Vs. Filip Hrgović
+De Mori vs. Hrgović

-On 23 December 2023, a 41-year-old De Mori challenged 31-year-old Croatian boxer Filip Hrgović (16–0) to a ten-round bout.
+On 23 December 2023, a 41-year-old De Mori challenged 31-year-old Croatian boxer Filip Hrgović (16–0, 13 KOs) to a ten-round bout.
 The fight took place at the Kingdom Arena in Riyadh, Saudi Arabia on the undercard of Anthony Joshua vs. Otto Wallin.
 Within a minute of the first bell, De Mori had hit the canvas.
 Two minutes into the bout, the referee called a stop to the contest after Hrgović scored repeated punches to the back of De Mori's head as he turned away from his opponent, and the referee stopped the contest.